gojutin/chet/README.md

 Open `localhost:3000` in your browser.

-*Open the console to see the match strength percentage and completion time of each query.*
+*Open the console to see the match strength percentage, generated response and completion time of each query.*